smartive/giuseppe/docs/ErrorHandling.md

 ### Design time errors

 Those errors happen during the application startup.
-They will crash your application since it's not usefull to use the api when those errors happen.
+They will crash your application since it's not helpfull to use the api when those errors happen.
 When you decorate a class with a TypeScript decorator (e.g. `@Controller`), your transpiled JavaScript uses helper functions for that.
 When you load a decorated class (i.e. `import {...} from ...;`), this decoration code is executed.
-Giuseppe prevents some design time errors by throwing errors during this design time.
+Giuseppe prevents some horrible random situations by throwing error objects during the design time (e.g. on duplicate routes, express just uses the first one).

 All errors are documented with JSDoc in the [Errors.ts](../errors/Errors.ts) file.
 A brief overview is given: